apolo49/before-the-start-dnd-campaign-notes/content/DM Notes/Story/index.md

 	10. Retrieval of the [[Shield of Etara]]
 	11. Retrieval of the [[Scales of Lug]]
 	12. Destruction of the [[Obelisks of Elements]] and retrieval of the Shards
-- Party is directed to Mount Aemi, reach the spirit oasis at the peak and begins the ritual for [[The Convergence]].
+- Party is directed to [[Mount Aemi]], reach the spirit oasis at the peak and begins the ritual for [[The Convergence]].
 Forcing the party to battle the gods.
 # Timeline of Events

 >[!timeline|t-l] **Founding of Ebbu** _3815 BOG - 05 - 19_